allison-mae/StayWell-Student-Accommodation-SQL-Project/README.md

 - Scale the database to support an e-commerce booking system and mobile app, expand reporting for property owners, and enhance user access security.
 - Transitioning to a digital model enables the company to manage 100% of its properties and owners within a single system, reducing manual processes and improving accuracy.

-The project addresses a critical business need to transition from manual record-keeping and communication to an efficient, e-commerce-based model.
-By building a robust relational database, this work provides a scalable foundation for managing all data related to properties, owners, and services, laying the groundwork for future online booking and mobile applications.

 ## Objective
 This project provides a practical framework for solving key data-related challenges faced by a property management company.
 Through a series of carefully designed exercises, the database addresses questions such as: